 - Advocacy: They advocate on your behalf during underwriting, framing your application in the best possible light to secure approval at the best rate.

 - How to Vet a Broker: Ask if they have experience with truckers.
 Check their license with your provincial insurance regulator.
-They should also represent at least a dozen highly-rated life insurers, namely Canada Life , Sun Life, Manulife, RBC…
+They should also represent at least a dozen highly-rated life insurers, namely Canada Life, Sun Life, Manulife, RBC…

 This deep expertise ends up saving truckers thousands compared to going direct.
 Be sure to compare brokers to find the best fit.

-FAQs About Truck Driver Life Insurance
+FAQs on Truck Driver Life Insurance

 What types of discounts are available specifically on life insurance for truck drivers in Canada?